If you’re heading to the great outdoors, you may be wondering how to filter water while camping.

 Be mindful that different models use different types of batteries, so whether yours is rechargeable or depends on single-use batteries, make sure you’ve got plenty of juice before heading out.

-Chemical purifiers are tablets you drop into your water (usually iodine or chlorine) that neutralize most biological threats from bacteria to viruses.
+Chemical purifiers are water purification tablets you drop into your water (usually chlorine or iodine tablets) that neutralize most biological threats from impurities to bacteria to viruses.

 They’re good to have on hand as a backup, but if you’re considering using chemical purifiers just know they tend to make water taste somewhere between bland and funky, and can take anywhere from 30 minutes to several hours to work.